wjgilmore/dreamfactory-book/docs/chapter03.md

 After completing the required fields in addition to any desired optional fields, press the `Save` button to generate your API.
 After a moment you'll see a pop up message indicating `TODO`.
 Congratulations you've just generated your first database-backed API!
 So what can you do with this shiny new toy?
 Read on to learn more.

+### A Note About API Capabilities

+Most databases employ a user authorization system which gives administrators the ability to determine exactly what a user can do after successfully establishing a connection.
+In the case of MySQL, *privileges* are used for this purpose.
+Administrators can grant and revoke user privileges, and in doing so determine what databases a user can connect to, whether the user can create, retrieve, update, and delete records, and whether the user has the ability to manage the schema.

+Because DreamFactory connects to your database on behalf of this user, the resulting API is logically constrained by that user's authorized capabilities.
+DreamFactory will however display a complete set of Swagger documentation regardless, so if you are attempting to interact with the API via the Swagger docs or via any other client and aren't obtaining the desired outcome, be sure to check your database user permissions to confirm the user can indeed carry out the desired task.

+Further, keep in mind this can serve as an excellent way to further lock down your API.
+Although as you'll later learn DreamFactory offers some excellent security-related features for restricting API access, it certainly wouldn't hurt to additionally configure the connecting database user's privileges to reflect the desired API capabilities.
+For instance, if you intend for the API to be read-only, then create a database user with read-only authorization.
+If API read and create capabilities are desired, then configure the user accordingly.

 ## Interacting with Your API via the API Docs Tab

 The `TODO` message which appears following successful generation of a new REST API is rather anticlimactic, because this simple message really doesn't convey exactly how much tedious work DreamFactory has just saved you and your team.
 Not only did it generate a fully-featured REST API, but also secured it from unauthorized access and additionally generated interactive [Swagger documentation](TODO) for all of your endpoints!
 If you haven't used Swagger before, you're in for a treat because it's a really amazing tool which allows developers to get familiar with an API without being first required to write any code.
 Further, each endpoint is documented with details about both the input parameters and response.